scenee/relax/README.md

 # Relax

-relax is a comfortable release tool for your iOS Application.
+Relax is a comfortable release tool for your iOS Application.

 It's hard to understand stuff of `xcodebuild` and codesigning mechanism.
-It takes care of much of the hassle of them, so you can focus on development.
+It takes care of much of the hassle of them, so you can focus on development

-Relax can be
+You can

-- Manage your multi-deployment in a Relax configuration file(aka.
+- **Manage** multi distributions(i.e. adhoc, enterprise and appstore) in a Relax configuration file(aka.
 Relfile)
-    - Deploy your app quickly to testers, clients and end users in your professional project
+- **Validate** your product(ipa/archive) has a correct codesign, entitlements and mobileprovision.
+- **Resign** your product(ipa, archive) with a different bundle id and provisioning profile

+Relax can

-    - Easy to set and revert a specific property of Info.plist and xcode build settings on each deployment.
+- Modify and revert specific properties in Info.plist and xcode build settings on each deployment
-    - Switch codesign mode(Automatic, Manual) automatically as your Relfile
+- Switch codesign modes(Automatic or Manual) automatically as your preferences
-- Validate your product's codesigin for a deployment
-- Resign your xarchive and ipa file.
+- Get ride of your stuff on a host envorinment like a ruby version and other module compatibles.

 # Installation